shuqingzai/carbon/README.cn.md

 	log.Fatal(c.Error)
 }
 // 输出
-invalid timezone "xxx", please see the file "$GOROOT/lib/time/zoneinfo.zip" for all valid timezones
+timezone "xxx" is invalid, please see the file "$GOROOT/lib/time/zoneinfo.zip" for all valid timezones
 ```

 #### 附录